How To Become A Home Inspector In Massachusetts: 6 Steps

 Step 1: Complete A 75-Hour, Massachusetts-Approved Home Inspection Course

-The first step towards receiving your official Massachusetts home inspector license is completing the required 75 hours of education.
+The first step towards receiving your official Massachusetts home inspector license is completing 75 hours of education.
 While Massachusetts does require significantly more home inspection training than many other states, this instruction will ensure you are adequately prepared for your career.

 Pro Tip: